OpenAssistantGPT/OpenAssistantGPT/README.md

-Create only one Files schema

-id
-name
-userId
-openAIId  @unique
-bloblUrl
-crawlerId?

-When crawling publish automaticly to openai and when uploading also publish Remove the two other schemas + openAI files

-Chatbot schema:

-id
-name
-userId         String
-createdAt      DateTime @default(now()) @map(name: "created_at")
-openaiKey      String
-modelId        String
-prompt         String
-welcomeMessage String
-FilesIds[]

-When we create a Chatbot we automaticly publish

 1. Flow when we don't have ur API key put a big popup at the start!
 2. Upload a file